parcel-bundler/website/src/getting-started/plugin-config.md

 ### Extending configs

-A common usecase is extensing the default config, for this reason the `extends` field can be a config packages or an array of config packages to extend.
+A common usecase is extending the default config, for this reason the `extends` field can be a config package or an array of config packages to extend.

 {% sample %}
 {% samplefile ".parcelrc" %}